Skip to content

 Roles in Crowdin define the level of access and control users have within the platform.
 By assigning roles, you can manage user permissions across the Editor, project settings, and resources.

-Below you can find descriptions of each role and the permissions associated with it.
+Below you can find descriptions of each role and its associated permissions.

 Owner

-Owner is a person who created a project and has complete control over it.
-The owner can invite users to the project and manage their access, manage resources like AI providers, MT engines and more, upload source and translation files to the project, set up integrations, etc.
+Owner is the user who created the project and has complete control over it.
+The owner can invite users to the project and manage their access, work with source and translation files, configure project settings, and manage account-level resources such as AI providers, MT engines, and more.

 Manager

-Use case: Suitable for trusted team members who need full access to manage projects without the ability to delete them.
+Use case: Suitable for trusted team members who manage the full localization process within specific projects.

 Language Coordinator

-Language Coordinator can manage certain features of a project only within their assigned languages.
-Language Coordinators can translate and approve strings, manage project members and join requests, generate project reports, create tasks, and pre-translate the project content.
-Unlike managers, they cannot access other project settings (e.g., project files, integrations, etc.).
+Language Coordinator can manage certain project features only for their assigned languages.
+They can translate and approve strings, manage project members and join requests, generate project reports, create tasks, and pre-translate content.
+Language Coordinators cannot access other project settings such as source files, integrations, or project configurations.

-Use case: Suitable for users responsible for managing translation within specific project languages.
+Use case: Suitable for users coordinating translations across specific project languages.

 Proofreader

-Proofreader can translate and approve strings within the projects they are assigned to.
-Proofreaders do not have access to project settings.
+Proofreader can translate and approve strings within assigned projects.
+They do not have access to project settings or management functions.

-Use case: Suitable for users focused on ensuring translation quality and accuracy.
+Use case: Suitable for users focused on finalizing translations and ensuring quality.

 Translator

-Translator can translate strings and vote on translations added by other members.
-Translators do not have the ability to approve strings or access project settings.
+Translator can add translations and vote on suggestions made by others.
+They do not have the ability to approve translations or access project settings.

-Use case: Suitable for users who are responsible for providing translations within a project but do not require additional permissions or access.
+Use case: Suitable for users responsible for providing translations without additional management responsibilities.

 Blocked